 F. Hunting, fishing, and trapping [top]

 The core of these materials was generated by a publication-- Deer Camp: Last Light in the Northeast Kingdom --and a middle school curriculum project.
-The bulk of the hunting materials focus on deer hunting in Vermont and Maine with additional interviews on moose, bear, turkey and other game birds.
+The bulk of the hunting materials focus on deer hunting in Vermont and Maine with additional interviews on the hunting of moose, bear, turkey and other game birds.
 The interviews include information on habitat, strategy, and technique, traditional knowledge, social context, change across time, and environmental issues.
 The fishing materials document the full range of fishing in the region: from native brook trout to land-lock salmon and from catch-and-release fly fishing to commercial ice fishing.
-The collection also includes historic materials on the sturgeon fishery and such now outlawed practices as seine fishing.
-Trapping interviews include an array of information on animal habitat and behavior as well as general woods-lore, and document such related activities as hunting and harvesting ginseng.
+The collection also includes historic materials on the sturgeon fishery and now-outlawed practices such as seine fishing.
+Trapping interviews include an array of information on animal habitat and behavior as well as general woods-lore, and they document such related activities as hunting and harvesting ginseng.
 The collection also includes interviews with game wardens and hunting/fishing guides.

 G. Lake Champlain [top]

-Materials relating to the lake have been generated by a number of different projects and document the heyday of nineteenth century steamboat travel--the Ticonderoga and other steamboats that plied the lake's waters, the Lake Champlain Transportation Company, family "dynasties" of steamboat captains and pilots--as well as the canal boat era; information about the canal system, barge traffic, and the recent decline of commercial travel; recreational uses of the lake; the winter and summer fisheries; community histories around the lake; smuggling contraband including Chinese immigrants; ecological issues; and the Champlain monster.
+Materials relating to the lake have been generated by a number of different projects and document the heyday of nineteenth-century steamboat travel--the Ticonderoga and other steamboats that plied the lake's waters, the Lake Champlain Transportation Company, family "dynasties" of steamboat captains and pilots--as well as the canal boat era; information about the canal system, barge traffic, and the recent decline of commercial travel; recreational uses of the lake; the winter and summer fisheries; community histories around the lake; smuggling contraband including Chinese immigrants; ecological issues; and the Champlain monster.